vinlin24/cs35l-notebooks/week1.md

 ### Shell Syntax Convention

-- Normal arguments like `a`.
+- Normal (positional) arguments, like `a`.
-- Options `-ejh` which is also equivalent to `-e -j -h` (jamming them together is a thing you can do on Unix.
+- Options `-ejh` which is also equivalent to `-e -j -h`.
+Jamming them together is a thing you can do on Unix, but as we know from Assignment 2, this behavior becomes tricky when there are options that take arguments.

 # Emacs